aevilla160/aevilla160/ReadMe.md

 **"It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong**  - Richard P Feynman

+**"Truth is much too complicated to allow anything but approximations"** – John Von Neumann

+**"Although this may seem a paradox, all exact science is dominated by the idea of approximation"** – Bertrand Russell.

 ## Contact
 Feel free to reach out to me: `avilla[at]lanl[dot]gov` .
 Let's Collaborate!
 # 🧑🏻‍💻🧑🏻‍🔬☕️🍋📝🏫